4 Keys to Effective Wedding and Event Florist Websites (And some florists who did it right!)

 What makes the best florist website design?
 When Rachael and I started Twisted Willow Design two and a half years ago, we wanted to get up a quick website and branding to get started - knowing that we would need to redo it in a couple years once we had a better identity of who we were as a event floral company.
 We brought in the team at LOGOS Identity Branding to help us out by redesigning TwistedWillow.co.
 We knew our site needed a bit of work to fit our vision of catering to brides so we started the redesign process by looking to see what the best in the business were doing.
 The results have increased our wedding website conversions dramatically!

-Here are four things we learned from that study that you should consider to enhance your website and some examples of how each lesson can be applied to your website.
+Here are four things we learned from that study in our marketing that you should consider to enhance your website and some examples of how each lesson can be applied to your website.

 In a world where people access the internet more from their phone than their computer, being mobile-friendly is incredibly important.
 That means that the user—your potential bride — must have as great of an interaction with your beautifully designed website from their phone or tablet as they would from their computer.